Katy bar the door

 Get up and bar the door."

 The points against this being the phrase's origin are that it doesn't mention Katy and it isn't American, although the latter point could be explained by the emigration of many Scots to the USA.
-It does, however, correspond with the meaning of the phrase, i.e. it links the failure to bar the door with impending trouble.
+It does, however, correspond with the meaning of the phrase, that is, it links the failure to bar the door with impending trouble.

 Another suggestion is that the phrase originates with the story of Catherine Douglas and her attempt to save the Scottish King James I. He was attacked by discontented subjects in Perth in 1437.
 The room he was in had a door with a missing locking bar.
 The story goes that Catherine Douglas tries to save him by barring the door with her arm.
 Her her arm was broken and the mob murdered the King.
 The 'lass that barred the door' - Catherine Douglas, was henceforth known as Catherine Barlass.
 The story, although in it is the full Sir Walter Scott romantic history style, is quite well documented from contemporary records and the descendants of Catherine Douglas still use the Barlass name.